Fosamprenavir

 • some medications should not be taken with fosamprenavir.
 Other medications may cause dosing changes or extra monitoring when taken with fosamprenavir.
 Make sure you have discussed any medications you are currently taking or plan to take before starting fosamprenavir with your doctor and pharmacist.
 Before starting, stopping, or changing any medications while taking fosamprenavir, please get the advice of your doctor or pharmacist.

-• you should know that fosamprenavir may decrease the effectiveness of hormonal contraceptives (birth control pills, patches, rings, and injections).
+• you should know that fosamprenavir may decrease the effectiveness of combination hormonal contraceptives (birth control pills, patches, rings, and injections).
 You will need to use another method of contraception to prevent pregnancy while taking fosamprenavir.
 Talk to your doctor about other ways to prevent pregnancy while you are taking this medication.

 • the following nonprescription or herbal products may interact with fosamprenavir: St. John's wort; antacids; H2-receptor antagonists such as cimetidine, famotidine, nizatidine, ranitidine.
 Be sure to let your doctor and pharmacist know that you are taking these medications before you start taking fosmaprenavir.
 Do not start any of these medications while taking fosamprenavir without discussing with your healthcare provider.